Pulisic goal advances US in World Cup with 1-0 win over Iran – KION546

 “I always say it’s us against the world,” forward Tim Weah said.
 “No one believed the U.S. could play good football.”

-Iran finished third with three points.
+Iran finished third in the group with three points.
 The team has failed to advance in all six of its World Cup appearances.

 “The dream is over with this result,” Iran coach Carlos Queiroz said.
 “The U.S. started the game much better than us, more quick with better control of the game.”